projectara/greybus-spec/source/connection.rst

 Every Connection Protocol shall implement a simple "ping" operation.
-This operation consists of the minimal request sent by the AP Module, followed by a response message from an Interface; the response always indicates a success status.
+This operation consists of the minimal request sent by the AP Module, followed by a response message from an Interface; the response status shall equal GB_OP_SUCCESS.
 The operation implements a simple round-trip message exchange over a connection, and can be used to verify a link is still operational.
 This operation is also used as part of a sequence that quiesces activity